The Hood (Marvel Comics): Modern adventures

-After a failed attempt at blackmailing Foolkiller as part of a larger plan to reestablish his criminal empire, Hood is assumed to be killed by Punisher.

-The Hood reappears in the series Hawkeye: Freefall negating his previously assumed death at the hands of the Punisher.
-He is shown to be aided by lesser thugs and fights Hawkeye.

-During the "Beyond" storyline, Hood was looking to rebuild his empire yet again.
-To do that, he needs something that was taken from him during 'Hawkeye: Freefall'.
-He plans to extort the Black Cat and resume his criminal machinations.
+After Zarathos separates from Johnny Blaze, he is drawn to the Hood and makes a deal with Mephisto.
+Hood then allied with a gang of vampires led by Hellmuth as part of a plan to take down the five families of Chicago.
+He and Hellmuth would later have a falling out after three of the family leaders are killed.
+After Sara and Breanne were turned into vampires by Hellmuth, he plotted to burn Chicago to the ground and encountered Johnny Blaze and his ally Zebadiah.
+When Mephisto appears, the Hood offers his soul in exchange for Mephisto returning to Sara and Breanne to normal.
+Mephisto complies and takes Hood to Hell.

+Hood escapes from Hell, reunites with Deathwatch, and allies with the Darkholders in a bid to regain his power.
+The Darkholders begin collecting the pieces of Chthon that are scattered across the world and discover that one of the essences of Chthon is in the possession of Werewolf by Night.
+Hood shoots Werewolf by Night in the shoulder as Lilith summons the ghosts of fallen Darkholders to pursue him.
+Hood tells Werewolf by Night how to get rid of the Lilin before fleeing.

 Powers and abilities

 Facilities

 The Hood is talented with firearms and various methods of criminal enterprise.
 He has access to dual Hydra/A.I.M. technologies.
 Robbins seems to retain some knowledge of the occult, having re-established his magical abilities via contract with another demon.

 He also retained a magical cloak, alongside some mystical abilities, such as teleportation and invisibility.
 He has the ability to channel magic through his guns, something he only does for focus; he told a team of heroes that the pistols were merely for show, at which point he made a gun-pointing gesture with his fingers and blew up a floor on his penthouse condo.

 He had somehow reacquired access to the Norn Stones as well, having used one to resurrect Hammerhead after he was fatally shot through the skull using unknown weaponry.